ensemble-learning/ensemble-learning.github.io/research.md

 **A critical step towards rational design of new catalysts that achieve selective and efficient reduction of carbon dioxide to specific hydrocarbons and oxygenates is to determine the detailed reaction mechanism including kinetics and product selectivity as a function of pH and applied potential for known systems.
 To accomplish this we apply ab initio molecular metadynamics simulations (AIMD) for the water/Cu(100) system with explicit solvent to determine the kinetics and pathways for major products (ethylene and methane) and minor products (ethanol, glyoxal, glycoladehyde, ethylene glycol, acetal-dehyde, ethane and methanol).**
 ** test **

-- # Fuel Cells
+- # Oxygen Reduction Reaction

-**The sluggish Oxygen reduction reaction is a major impediment to economical use of fuel cells in transportation.
-In this work, we report the full ORR reaction mechanism for Pt(111) based on QM free energy calculations at 298K, including explicit water.**
+**The sluggish Oxygen Reduction Reaction (ORR) is a major impediment to economical use of fuel cells in transportation.**
+**However, the reaction mechanism of In this work, we report the full ORR reaction mechanism for Pt(111) based on QM free energy calculations at 298K, including explicit water.**

 - # Accelerated Molecular Dynamics